rtm-rs/rtm-rs.github.io/source/content/docs/changesets/associations.md

 {% end %}

-^INFO
-#### Association name
+{% info() %}

-Notice that `associate` method can accept a rom struct and it will try to infer association name from it.
+**Association name:** Notice that `associate` method can accept a rom struct and it will try to infer association name from it.
 If this fails because you have an aliased association then pass association name explicitly as the second argument, ie: `associate(user, :author)`.
-^
+{% end %}